Grelot/blog/content/articles/style-and-writing-in-the-21-century/index.md

 Writers must choose the construction that introduces information to the reader in the order in which she can absorb them.

-## The Curse of Knowledge

-Does not occur to the writer that readers...
-* have learned their jargon
-* do know the intermediate steps that seem too obvious to mention
-* can visualize a scene currently in the writer's mind's eye

-And so the writer does not bother to...
-* explain the jargon
-* spell out the logic
-* supply the concrete details

 ## Minimize semantic distinction